crabnebula-dev/tauri-fuzz/docs/src/diary.md

     - user can now directly see the fuzzer and the policy used rather than looking at external crate
 - Another race condition happened
     - __be sure to drop the harness flag before calling any function that might panic__
-- For conditions we're curretnly using functions rather than closures
+- For conditions we're currently using functions rather than closures
     - this is to avoid any rust issue with trait object
     - this should be improved in the future